SparkPost/support-docs/articles/faq/update-on-pricing.md

 description: "Information about pricing changes."
 ---

 On **July 15, 2019**, we notified SparkPost customers on the old SparkPost “Free” plan of changes to our [plans and pricing](https://www.sparkpost.com/pricing/).
 On or before **September 15, 2019**, any customer on an old “Free” plan will need to select from one of our currently available plans to continue using SparkPost.
-You can continue using SparkPost for free on our "Test" plan, with a limit of 500 emails/month and 100 emails/day.
+You can continue using SparkPost for free on our "Test" plan, with limits of 500 emails/month and 100 emails/day.

 ## Why did we change our pricing?